 Whether you are using modern software or an old-fashioned chart recorder, begin recording immediately after you have mixed your vessel and placed it back into the spec.
 At this point, you will also need to learn another important lesson: the concentration of your enzyme matters!
 Here’s why…

 The more enzymes you have, the more binding sites of the enzyme are available to bind substrates.
 The more substrates that can be bound at any given time, the greater the turnover of your substrate into product.
 And so, high enzyme levels = high reaction rate.

 Overall, you want an enzyme assay where your reaction can be measured in an appreciable amount of time.
-If it progresses so quickly that it is over by the time you mix your reaction vessel and begin recording, this is of no use to you.
-If it progresses so slowly that it takes longer than a few minutes, this is also of no use to you- not to mention incredibly impractical (see diagram 2).
+If it progresses too quickly so that it is over by the time you mix your reaction vessel and begin recording, this is of no use to you.
+If it progresses too slowly so that it takes longer than a few minutes, this is also of no use to you- not to mention incredibly impractical (see diagram 2).

 What we have covered here are the most basic principles of making a simple spec enzyme assay work for you.
 Now that you have an assay up and running, how will you use it?

 - Will you examine the basic kinetic parameters of your enzyme?
 How it binds its substrates and what affinity it has for them?
 What is the maximal rate of catalysis, (Vmax)?